fatzebra/FatZebra-WooCommerce/readme.txt

 * Added script referencecs instead of inlining JS etc.
 * Default IP to 127.0.0.1 if not set in the order meta.

+= 1.4.1 =
+* Added support for MasterPass checkout
+* Added script to convert 2-digit date to 4-digit date on blur automatically

 == Support ==

 If you have any issue with the Fat Zebra Gateway for WooCommerce please contact us at support@fatzebra.com.au and we will be more then happy to help out.